NikolaiF90/Ascendancy_Wars_SP.Altis/UpdateLog.md

 - Revive: Player now can choose to suicide if there are no teammates to revive him or if he decided to give up.

 ## Adjustments
+- Information not provided by the developer.

 ## Functionality Enhancements
+- Information not provided by the developer.

 ## Bug Fixes and Optimizations
+- Information not provided by the developer.